EchisholmBsu/project-blackjack/README.md

 Suggested approach
 --
-Begin by reviewing class notes on inheritance, the corresponding sections of the textbook, and our example programs for inheritance.
+Begin by reviewing your class notes on inheritance, the corresponding sections of the textbook, and our example programs for inheritance (projectVehicle).

-Implement, debug, and test one piece of code at a time.
-Compile frequently; don't wait until after all of your methods have been written to compile.
-If you are unable to get a given method to compile, make sure to comment out the body of the method (keeping the method header and possibly a dummy return value) so that I'll still be able to test your other methods.
+**Implement, debug, and test one piece of code at a time.** Compile frequently; don't wait until after all of your methods have been written to compile. **If you are unable to get a given method to compile, make sure to comment out the body of the method (keeping the method header and possibly a dummy return value)** so that I'll still be able to test your other methods.

 Submitting your work
 --
-Upload multiple files to Blackboard:
+You will invite me as a collaborator to your project on GitHub.
+It will include

 * your modified Blackjack.java file
 * the files for the subclasses that you wrote for Tasks 2, 3, and 4

-Do not submit the files that did not change.
+I will assume the other files did not change and will use the original versions when I test your code.

-Your files in the final submission will be Blackjack.java, BlackjackDealer.java, BlackjackDealerHand.java, BlackjackHand.java, and ConsolePlayer.java. **Please upload these as a .zip file to Blackboard in your final submission.**
+**Your files that I will use to grade your final project will be Blackjack.java, BlackjackDealer.java, BlackjackDealerHand.java, BlackjackHand.java, and ConsolePlayer.java.**

-Check your submission for any possible problems, and alert me promptly if you encounter any.
+Check your final version for any possible problems, and alert me promptly if you encounter any.